Malte-Kn/Methodology/Attacks/IDOR/IDOR_Methodology.md

 # Method
-1.Create multiple Accounts based on different roles(Horizontal)
+1. Create multiple Accounts based on different roles(Horizontal)

-2.How does the Application identify a user(UUID?
+2. How does the Application identify a user(UUID?
 Cookie?
 JWT?)
 	On Front/Backend

 3. What Mechanisims exists?